With the right plan, you can make a legacy sized gift.

 The $10 Million Deduction

-Many entrepreneurs, along with their investors and advisors, may be unaware of a benefit they could be eligible for.
+Many entrepreneurs, along with their investors and advisors, may be unaware of the following.
 Under Tax Code Section 1202, taxpayers can exclude up to 100% of the capital gains from the sale of qualified small business stock (QSBS) held for at least five years.